werddomain/JsAnimationTimeline/doc/Tasks.md

 # 📋 JsAnimationTimeline Project Task List

+## 📋 Task Management Instructions

+### Task Handling Rules
+The task list must be handled and updated with care following these rules:

+1. **Task Status Updates**:
+    - Mark tasks as completed `[X]` when the task is fully implemented
+    - Add `[!]` when the task has problems or can't be implemented as written
+    - Add `[?]` when more information is required to complete the task

+2. **Task Breakdown**:
+    - Before starting a task, the user must split the task into smaller sub-tasks if the task is not simple
+    - Complex tasks should be broken down into manageable, actionable items

+3. **Section Completion**:
+    - After a Task Section is completed, add notes about concerns, suggestions, questions and recommendations
+    - Document any architectural decisions or implementation challenges encountered

+4. **Task List Evolution**:
+    - The user can add tasks to the list if they think it will help the project
+    - Update task descriptions if requirements change or clarifications are needed
+    - Keep the task list current with actual project progress

+5. **Development Guidelines Compliance**:
+    - All tasks must respect the Project Development Guidelines (separation of concerns, TypeScript best practices, LESS styling rules)
+    - Ensure plugin architecture and context-based design patterns are followed
+    - Provide complete, well-commented code for the requested task.
+    - Identify any potential issues or areas for improvement in the tassk list.

 ## Task Status Legend
 - `[ ]` - Not started
 - `[X]` - Completed